-\I would like to thank Anil Bera, Ingmar Prucha, Alain Pirotte, a referee, an associate editor, and Co-Editor Oliver Linton; and the participants of the VIII World Conference of the Spatial Econometrics Association, ETH Zurich, June 2014, the seminar at Shanghai University of Finance and Economics, May 2015, and the seminar at Université Paris II Panthéon-Assas (CRED), June 2016, for their helpful comments.
+^{}I would like to thank Anil Bera, Ingmar Prucha, Alain Pirotte, a referee, an associate editor, and Co-Editor Oliver Linton; and the participants of the VIII World Conference of the Spatial Econometrics Association, ETH Zurich, June 2014, the seminar at Shanghai University of Finance and Economics, May 2015, the seminar at Université Paris II Panthéon-Assas (CRED), June 2016, and the seminar at Northeastern University, China, December 2016, for their helpful comments.
 The financial support from Singapore Management University under Grant C244/MSS12E007 is gratefully acknowledged.